ARTICLE

 image for How to refinance an SMSF loan

-If you’ve been looking around for a better deal on your SMSF loan, you may be wondering whether refinancing an SMSF loan is the same as refinancing a regular home loan.
-Unfortunately, the answer is no; refinancing an SMSF loan can be more complex and time-consuming than refinancing a normal home loan.
-Let’s discuss how refinancing an SMSF loan works, why you might refinance, things to consider, and more.
+If you’re looking around for a better deal on your SMSF loan, refinancing may be a good choice.
+Refinancing an SMSF loan can be more complex and time-consuming than refinancing a typical home loan.
+However, it does offer a range of benefits.

 Since your loan will be taken out by your SMSF and not yourself personally, an LRBA is used as a way to protect your SMSF and its assets.
-Should you be unable to repay your loan, your lender cannot seize any of your SMSF’s other assets to recoup their losses.
+Should you be unable to repay your loan, your lender cannot seize any of your SMSF’s other assets to recoup their losses, making them riskier for the lender.

 In addition to meeting the lending criteria, you will need to have a few supporting documents ready to supply with your application.
 This may include: